 Water Tower

 Water Tower is an iconic building in Portland’s John’s Landing neighborhood.
-It was built in 1903 as a furniture warehouse for the Portland/Biltwell Furniture Company and since that time has evolved to be a mixed-use office and retail complex.
-Scott Edwards Architecture’s renovation design focuses on preserving elements of the building’s past, like heavy timber beams and its namesake water tower, while updating the space for modern tenancy needs.
+It was built in 1903 as a furniture warehouse for the Portland/Biltwell Furniture Company and since that time has evolved to be a mixed-use office and retail destination.
+Scott Edwards Architecture’s renovation design preserves elements of the building’s past, like heavy timber beams and its namesake water tower, while updating the space for modern tenancy needs.
 Bright, open interior spaces and engaging, multi-purpose exterior areas create a welcoming environment for visitors and tenants alike.

 Client